roubertedgar/workshoptw/README.md

 -   The  ViewModel — exposes streams of data relevant to the View
 -   The  DataModel — abstracts the data source.
 The ViewModel works with the DataModel to get and save the data.

-While on MVP architecture, the view knows who's the
+While on MVP architecture we have a two way interface that makes the View knows the presenter and the Presenter knows the view.
+In the MVVM we j

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0MTQwNjk1NywtOTcyOTQ3OTcsLTEyMz
+eyJoaXN0b3J5IjpbLTYxODY4Nzc0MCwtOTcyOTQ3OTcsLTEyMz
 AwNDE3NjgsMjgwNzg4ODM5XX0=
 -->